ros-controls/ros2_control/hardware_interface/doc/writing_new_hardware_component.rst

          **Method 1: Using the Framework-Managed Node (Recommended & Simplest)**

-         The framework can automatically create a dedicated ROS 2 node for each hardware component.
+         The framework internally creates a dedicated ROS 2 node for each hardware component.
 Your hardware plugin can then get a handle to this node and use it.

          #. **Access the Node in ``on_init```**: Inside your ``on_init`` method, you can get a ``shared_ptr`` to the node by calling the ``protected`` ``get_node()`` method.
 It's good practice to store this pointer as a member variable.